 Example: John Doe DOB: 06/14/75 SSN: 152394625

 Winter Quarter ………………..2nd week in November

 *Summer Quarter enrollment.
 No new non-football cadets will be enrolled during the summer quarter, as there is no cadet training being conducted on campus during the summer term.
 Those new applicants who have been identified by the GMC Athletic Department as preferred scholarship athletes will be notified about their enrollment status.
 These students will be informed of the application deadlines for the summer quarter and the requirements to enroll as an on-campus student.

 Cadet Residence Policy:

 The Corps of Cadets is a residential leadership experience which requires all Cadets to live in a student-led military environment.
 Therefore, students in the Corps of Cadets must be enrolled as full time students and live on campus in the cadet barracks.
-Cadets may live off-campus if they reside at the permanent legal residence of their parent(s) or grandparent(s) within Baldwin, Jones, Putnam, Hancock, Wilkinson counties; or are married; or are 21 years of age or older.
+Cadets may live off-campus if they reside at the permanent legal residence of their parent(s) or grandparent(s) within Baldwin County.
 The decision to allow a student to live off campus as a cadet is made by the Commandant of Cadets